ialekhya/Grand-Hotel/README.md

-Developed as instructed while taking up CSS course in O'Rielly.
+Developed as instructed by George Lomidze while taking up CSS course in O'Rielly.